MrKunveng/YouTube-Downloader/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🚀 Deploy to Hugging Face Spaces (Free!)
+## 🚀 Deploy for Free!

-This app is ready to deploy on Hugging Face Spaces!
-See `README_HF.md` for detailed deployment instructions.
+This app is ready to deploy on multiple platforms:

+### Replit (Recommended for Easy Setup)
+- See `README_REPLIT.md` for detailed instructions
+- **Quick steps:**
+  1. Go to [replit.com](https://replit.com) and sign up
+  2. Click "Create Repl" → "Import from GitHub"
+  3. Enter this repository URL
+  4. Click "Run" - your app is live!

+### Hugging Face Spaces
+- See `README_HF.md` for detailed instructions
-**Quick steps:**
+- **Quick steps:**
   1. Create a Hugging Face account at [huggingface.co](https://huggingface.co)
   2. Create a new Space with Streamlit SDK
   3. Push this repository to your Space
   4. Your app will be live in minutes!

 ## ⚡ Powered By